Nikunj3121994/calcworks/readme.txt

 UI-Router heeft deze eigenschap:
 .. with ui-router, every time a query arg is changed, it is a state change, the controller is executed again, and the template is re-rendered.
 (http://www.jeremyzerr.com/using-angularjs-ui-router-query-parameters-and-complex-directives-together-without-killing-app)
 Dit is wat we niet willen voor de calculator-tab.
-Daarom nesten we de child page

 Issues
 -----